Overview

 If the

-matches any of the RegExes in theunfulfilledRegexList
+codeToTestmatches any of the RegExes in theunfulfilledRegexList,Course#isCodeContributingreturnstrueand the loop forcourseReqTypeListterminates.

 -